Labour MP Oliver Ryan apologises over comments in WhatsApp group

 “I will co-operate fully with the Labour Party’s investigation.”

-An investigation is under way into the WhatsApp group, which is said to include more than a dozen Labour councillors and party officials.
+An investigation has been launched into the WhatsApp group, which is said to include more than a dozen Labour councillors and party officials.

 A Government source said: “Oliver Ryan’s remarks were unacceptable and deeply disappointing.